A room can have expensive furniture, fresh paint, and good lighting, and still feel completely off.

 5. Unity Through Variety

 You can mix different elements while maintaining connection points.
-Vary textures, heights, and shapes, but keep common colors or materials.
+Vary textures, heights, and shapes while keeping common colors or materials.

 This creates interest without losing the united feel that defines true harmony.